Must-Know Tips for Watering Succulents

 How to Water Succulents Indoors

-Rather than giving your succulents sips of water here and there, give them a good soaking—to the point the water runs out the drainage holes at the bottom of the pot.
+Rather than giving your succulents sips of water here and there, give them a good soaking, to the point the water runs out the drainage holes at the bottom of the pot.
 Be sure to empty the water that runs into the saucer beneath the plant pot.
 Then let the soil dry out completely before watering again.
-Horticulturist Bryce Lane with North Carolina State University recommends checking the soil a week after watering; if it's still moist, wait another week.
+Lane recommends checking the soil a week after watering; if it's still moist, wait another week.

 The frequency of watering will also depend on the light and growing conditions in your area, as well as the size of the container.
 The larger the container, the more moisture it can hold.
 Small, shallow pots may need to be watered more frequently.